The divide-and-conquer sequential Monte Carlo algorithm: theoretical properties and limit theorems: Theoretical characterization

 \begin{theorem}[Product $L^2$ inequality] If, in addition to Assumptions~\ref{ass:abscont}--\ref{ass:boundweights}, $u$ and $v$ lie in separate branches (i.e.\ $u\not\in\mathbb{T}_v$ and $v\not\in\mathbb{T}_u$), then there exists a constant $C_{u,v}<\infty$ such that

-\end{theorem} \begin{proof}See Appendix~\ref{app:cross}.\end{proof} To argue the above, we expand \cite[Lemma~1]{Kuntz2021}'s proof using an inductive approach similar to those we take for the $L^p$ inequalities, unbiasedness, and bias bounds: one by one, we show that each step of algorithm preserves the above inequality.
+\end{theorem} \begin{proof}See Appendix~\ref{app:cross}.\end{proof} To the best of our knowledge, this theorem and its proof are unprecedented in the SMC literature.
+To argue it, we use an inductive approach reminiscent of those we take for the $L^p$ inequalities, unbiasedness, and bias bounds: one by one, we show that each step of the algorithm preserves the above inequality.
 For the base case dealing with empirical distributions of the particles indexed by the tree's leaves, we call on~\cite[Lemma~1]{Kuntz2021}.